Carrie Underwood’s Insane Post-Baby Body Steals The Show In New ‘Sunday Night Football’ Opening

 — SNF on NBC (@SNFonNBC) September 9, 2019

-Showing Carrie looking fit and healthy around seven months after giving birth for the second time, social media was flooded with comments from fans who just couldn’t get over how good the star was looking.
+Showing Carrie looking fit and healthy around seven months after giving birth for the second time, social media was flooded with comments from fans who just couldn’t get over how good the star looked.

 Several headed to Twitter to share their thoughts after seeing her showing off her curves in the all-black ensemble.